 - Sensorineural deafness – causes sounds to seem too loud, problems following conversations, problems hearing in noisy areas, problems hearing women’s voices

-- Assessment for impacted earwax
+- Assessment for and treatment of impacted earwax

 - Use of a pocket amplifier